The Yamaha TX16W is a rack-mount sampler sound module made by Yamaha.

 The operating system is loaded from disk.
 Unsatisfied with the original Yamaha operating system, NuEdge Development created the Typhoon 2000 OS for the TX16W, offering a different user interface, faster load time, less RAM usage, and more features, such as new filters.

 A free software emulation "Cyclone" was released in 2013 by Sonic Charge (developed by the people behind the original Typhoon OS).

 It was given to me for free.
-Condition “I don´t know if it still works”.
-The mains cable was cut, so I carefully used my variac and dimbulb to see if it was shorted or smokde somewhere.
-It worked.
+Condition "I don´t know if it still works".
+The mains cable was cut, so I carefully used my variac and dimbulb to see if it was shorted or smoked somewhere.
+But it worked.
 I took precaution and checked all electrolytics in the SMPS.
 I did not recap, the measured and looked fine and worked.
 I did some cosmetic things to this beauty and will test it over the next weeks.
-If you want to buy this at some point, don´t hesitate to contact me.

 I’m documenting repairs for my reference and yours.

 I do synth restorations and repair with a specialty in vintage synthesizers, drum computer and other vintage gear, based in Düsseldorf, GER.
 Get in touch about your synth situation!